-When you sign up for Medivizor’s free personalized health information service, the technology searches among the overwhelming number of clinical trials available for the one that is right for you and your condition.
+When you sign up for Medivizor’s personalized health information service, the technology searches among the overwhelming number of clinical trials available for the one that is right for you and your condition.

 Once I press the Done button, Medivizor’s technology goes to work searching for health information and clinical trials.
 Medivizor creates My Personal Space, where I find personally relevant, cutting-edge, medical science, including a personalized refresher-explaining your condition, treatment options, and matching clinical trials.

 Let’s take a look at this clinical trial.

 Like all other content on Medivizor, the clinical trial information is provided in easy to understand language, divided into sections so finding what you want to read is effortless.